pwyf/ati/2018/agencies/eib.md

 - EIB remain in the fair category from 2016, retaining 24th position
 - They continue to publish on at least a monthly basis
-- activity flow type is now published, and to IATI
-- annual project budgets published to IATI
+- Although EIB now publish annual project budgets to IATI, they perform relatively poorly on the finance and budgets component.
+Disbursement and expenditure data is very rarely reported, and project budget documents and disaggregated budgets are not available.
-- While EIB do publish sectors to IATI, they still don’t use DAC 5-digit sector codes
+- While EIB do publish sectors to IATI, they don’t use DAC 5-digit sector codes
-- sampling, contracts (doesn't meet our definition)
-- sampling, conditions data (not provided)
-- sampling, annual report (linked report for 2016 only covers operations within the EU)
+- Despite a low overall score on the performance component, EIB actually ranked relatively highly, by virtue of publishing objectives documents for all current activities

 ---